Some links in this post may be affiliate links

 Decrease watering during the cold season to keep the soil slightly moist but do not allow the soil to dry out completely.

 Every so often, clean the leaves by damp-wiping with a soft cloth to get rid of dust and also discourage pest infestation.
+Make sure that there is good air circulation to prevent fungal diseases.

-Do not feed during the cold season as growth is minimal and feeding at this time may lead to fertilizer burn.
+Feed Silver Monstera with a balanced, water-soluble fertilizer every 4 weeks during the growing period.
+Do not feed in the cold season as growth is minimal and feeding at this time may lead to fertilizer burn.

-Use a pot 1 size larger and ensure that the pot has a drainage hole to avoid getting soggy soil as it can lead to root-rot disease and eventual death of the plant.
+Repot Silver Monstera every 1-2 years during the growing season when it becomes pot-bound; when the roots grow through the drainage hole.
+Use a pot 1 size larger and ensure that the pot has a drainage hole to avoid getting soggy soil as it can lead to root-rot.

 Place the set up in a well-lit, warm place and maintain the soil moist until new growth emerges.